lulunac27a/r-shiny-datetime/README.md

 # Print Date and Time in All Supported Formats using R Shiny

 This app is a date and time that prints in all supported formats.
-It is written in R Shiny.
+It uses the `lubridate` package for date and time library and `shiny` package for R Shiny.

 ## Getting Started